cncf/communitygroups/assets.md

 # Sponsor Prospectus

-If you need a formal presentation show or PDF to share with a prospecting sponsor, we have create a professsional template that highlights common needs for meetups, and what sponsors can get in return.
+If you need a formal presentation to show, or a PDF to share with a prospecting sponsor, we have create a professsional template that highlights common needs for meetups, and what sponsors can get in return.

 Feel free to make a copy and edit [this template in Canva](https://www.canva.com/design/DAGSX9KG53Q/8tAN20diaVRFPvIcMWVOYA/edit?utm_content=DAGSX9KG53Q&utm_campaign=designshare&utm_medium=link2&utm_source=sharebutton).
 Make sure the packages match what your team can offer, and images to be based on your past meetups.